ramiskaramatov/PM-Test/README.md

 - **Tailwind CSS** for utility-first styling
 - **Custom CSS** (`home.css`) for complex layouts and animations
 - **Inline styles** preserved where they match exact Figma specifications
-- All visual styling (colors, spacing, gradients) preserved from original implementation
+- All visual styling (colours, spacing, gradients) preserved from original implementation

 ## 🔧 Key Features